spatie/guidelines.spatie.be/content/code-style/css.md

 <div class="margin-top-s">
 ```

-- Reusable properties throughout the entire project
+- Reusable utility classes throughout the entire project
 - Prefixed by type (= the property that will be effected)
-- Each helper class is responsible for a well-defined set of properties
+- Each helper class is responsible for a well-defined set of properties.
+It should be clear that these are not components

 ### .js-hook